February 2024 Newsletter

 Better Beekeeping Through Education

-There is really nothing to do with the colonies right now.
-I know you are getting anxious and you miss the bees but it is best to just let them be bees.
-Please resist the urge to go and open them up.
-If you just have to go check then listen in or use the heat-sensing camera.
+There is really nothing to do to the colonies right now.
+It may be useful to just check to see if they are alive.
+Please resist the urge to open them up.
+If you just have to go check, then listen in or use the heat sensing camera.
+You can also lift the moisture board and peek through the hole in the inner cover.

 If you see some dead bees in the snow around the hive 2-50 feet away, this is normal.
-They are bees that decided to come out and fly for whatever reason, usually to defecate (I was told I should not say poop) and it was colder than they thought.
+They are bees that decided to come out and fly for whatever reason, usually for a cleansing flight (to defecate) and it was colder than they thought.
 Bees are not able to keep their body temperature up if it is too cold.
-This is common and not be something to be concerned about.
+This is common and should not be something to be concerned about.

 Refrain from adding sucrose to your bees at this time.
 Adding candy boards, winter patties or dry sugar this time should only be done if they absolutely need it.
 If they have a couple frames of honey, they are OK.
 Adding sucrose will stimulate excess brood rearing.
-The extra brood requires them to make more heat, thus use more honey.
-In addition, the brood takes up space in the cluster that could be used for honey storage and if it gets cold and they cannot move the cluster (which they won’t do because they won't abandon the brood) they can starve even with honey outside the cluster.
+The extra brood will require them to make more heat, thus use more honey.
+In addition, the brood takes up space in the cluster that could be used for honey storage and if it gets cold and they cannot move the cluster (which they now won’t do because they don’t want to leave the brood) they can starve even with honey outside the cluster.

 Toward the end of February or the first of March give them a pollen patty (6-8 oz).
-This is especially important if you did not do a full reversal last spring/summer.
-Do this on a day that is above 45ºF.
-When you add the pollen patty be sure it is in contact with the cluster so they can get to it on cold days.
+This is especially important if you did not get a full reversal done last spring/summer.
+Do this on a day that the temperature is above 45ºF.
+When you put the pollen patty in be sure it is in contact with the cluster so they can get to it even on a cold day.
 If the bees are up between the frames and the inner cover, you can put it up there.
 If the cluster is between 2 boxes, do not put it between the cluster and divide the cluster.
 This will make it harder for the bees to regulate temperature.
 Place it off to one side but in contact with the cluster between the 2 boxes.

-If the bees are dead, block the holes in the boxes to keep mice and robbers out.
-Bring it inside to clean it out or wait until warmer weather.
-When cleaning in cold weather the wax comb is easily damaged.
+If you find they are dead seal up the holes in the boxes to keep out mice and robbers.
+Bring it in to clean it out or wait until the weather warms.
+When you try to clean it when it is cold you do a lot of damage to the wax comb.

 Reproduction of all or part of this article without the author’s permission is prohibited.